The Tennessee Three: Walk the Line

 The film contains a subtle foreshadowing of Perkins' fate, in a brief scene in which Perkins falls asleep with a lit cigarette in his mouth.
 Cash retrieves the cigarette and stubs it out.
-Cash later suggested that this was how Perkins's house had caught fire.
+Cash later suggested that this was how Perkins' house had caught fire.

 Promotion for the DVD release of Walk the Line by FOX Television included a history-making screening of the film at Hollywood's famed Arclight Cinema wherein actors in the film and their real-life counterparts performed a set of Cash's music prior to the screening.
 Original Tennessee Three members, Bob Wootton and W. S. Holland were among those to perform as well as serve on a speaking panel after the film.
 Also in attendance was Jane Seymour, wife of the film's producer, James Keach.